vectordotdev/content-old/posts/hello-microservice-deployment-part-3.md

       - DRONE_SECRET=${DRONE_SECRET}
 ```

-Now this compose file requires a few environmental settings to be available.
+Now, this file requires a few environmental settings to be available.
 Luckily we've already set those up.
 Save and exit just like before.

 Now run